1127839454/LamarckianSoftRobot/README.md

 ### For Linux:

-You can first evolve robots by using run.py on Linux server.
-As the result of the training is saved in folder `result`, you can download the result to your local Windows, and the conduct visulization on Windows.
+You can first evolve robots by running `run.py` on Linux server.
+As the result of the training is saved in folder `result`, you can download the result to your local Windows, and then conduct visulization on Windows.